piperod/bomag-compare-hub/BOMAG-CompareHub-Notebook.md

 - Added a language toggle in the navbar for instant language switching.

 ## 2. Machine Data Integration
-- Integrated detailed data for SDR, LTR, and HTR machines in `src/data/machineData.ts`.
+- Integrated detailed data for Single Drum Roller, LTR, and HTR machines in `src/data/machineData.ts`.
 - Machine data includes multilanguage fields, TCO timelines, and all relevant specs.
 - Added/updated missing machines and corrected data as needed.